newjersey/innovation.nj.gov/content/_playbooks/marketing-discovery-qualitative-interview.md

     <div class="usa-alert__body">
         <h3 class="usa-alert__heading">Red Flag</h3>
         <p class="usa-alert__text">
             “Imposter” interviews are increasingly problematic in audience research.
 This is when a respondent misrepresents themself to qualify for the research and be compensated for participation.
-See <a href="https://docs.google.com/document/d/1wcgVOW2_e7shbkfOfAt1h3T4kB1MmvFwSQpss0WhkA8/edit?usp=sharing">the C+E Lab’s guide</a> to reducing the likelihood of imposters infiltrating your research efforts.
+See the C+E Lab’s guide (coming soon) to reducing the likelihood of imposters infiltrating your research efforts.
         </p>
     </div>
 </div>